braze-inc/braze-docs/_docs/_user_guide/engagement_tools/locations_and_geofences/geofence_configuration.md

 # Geofence configuration

-## Latitude/Longitude
+## Latitude and longitude

 The geographic center of the geofence.

 ## Radius

-the radius of the geofence in meters, measured from the geographic center. we recommend setting a minimum radius of 100 meters for all geofences.
+The radius of the geofence in meters, measured from the geographic center. we recommend setting a minimum radius of 100 meters for all geofences.

 ## Cooldown

-users receive geofence triggered notifications after performing enter or exit transitions on individual geofences.  after a transition occurs, there is a pre-defined period of time during which that user may not perform the same transition on that individual geofence again. this period of time is called the "cooldown" and is pre-defined by braze. its main purpose is to prevent unnecessary network requests.
+Users receive geofence triggered notifications after performing enter or exit transitions on individual geofences.
+After a transition occurs, there is a pre-defined period of time during which that user may not perform the same transition on that individual geofence again.
+This period of time is called the "cooldown" and is pre-defined by Braze.
+Its main purpose is to prevent unnecessary network requests.

 ## Technology partners

 You can also leverage geofences with some of our partners, for example:

 - [Neura][1]